top of page

 Japan Coal Energy Centre (JCOAL)

-ACI is the only international member of JCOAL, and the reciprocal membership is fostering linkages between Australian and Japanese researchers and industry participants.
+ACI was the only international member of JCOAL, and the reciprocal membership fostered linkages between Australian and Japanese researchers and industry participants.

 For more information click JCOAL